Frequently

 manpower to provide such levels of instruction, hence the age limit.

-- 20) Why if the minimum age for airgun is 17, do
+Why if the minimum age for Thursday night airgun is 18, do

-you allow younger persons to shoot .22 cartridge guns?
-Unlike airgun shooting, most
+you allow younger persons to shoot firearms, especially

-.22 is done prone with a supporting sling, so strength is not such an issue.
-Secondly
+.22 shooting is done prone with a supporting sling, so strength is not such an issue.
+Secondly,

-since most shooting is done prone, the freedom of movement of the shooter is much
+the supporting sling restricts freedom of movement of the shooter and

-further point is that all shooting is broken into short duration details, unlike airgun,
+further point is that all shooting is broken into short duration details

 Site Map